-- b.
-The Annual General Adjustment shall be equal to one hundred (100) percent of the annual percentage increase from February to February in the Consumer Price Index for all urban consumers (CPI-U) for the San Francisco-Oakland-Hayward region, or any successor designation of that index, as reported and published by the U.S. Department of Labor, Bureau of Labor Statistics. - c.
-The Base Rent for a Tenancy for a Mobile Home or a Mobile Home Space shall be the monthly Rent in effect on December 31 of the Base Year. - d.
-Rent may be increased only once in any twelve (12) month period starting September 1, 2022. - 1.
-Rent for an existing Tenancy of a Mobile Home or a Mobile Home Space may only be increased under an Annual General Adjustment or an approved Petition for upward adjustment. - 2.
-Upon commencement of a new Tenancy of a Mobile Home Space, the maximum Rent for the Mobile Home Space may only be increased ten (10) percent more than the last lawful Rent applicable to the Mobile Home Space; provided, however, that the Park Owner shall be permitted to set the Base Rent for a new tenant without regard to the last lawful Rent applicable to the Mobile Home Space following: (a) the legal termination of a Mobile Home Owner's Tenancy in compliance with the Mobilehome Residency Law; (b) abandonment of a Mobile Home in place on a Mobile Home Space; or (c) when a commercial purchaser replaces a Mobile Home with a new or different Mobile Home. - 3.
-Upon commencement of a new Tenancy of a Mobile Home, the Mobile Home Landlord may establish the maximum Rent for the Mobile Home. - e.
+2. Upon commencement of a new Tenancy of a Mobile Home Space, the maximum Rent for the Mobile Home Space may only be increased ten (10)by an amount no greater than one hundred (100) percent of the annual percentage increase from February to February in the Consumer Price Index for all urban consumers (CPI-U) for the San Francisco-Oakland-Hayward region, or any successor designation of that index, as reported and published by the U.S. Department of Labor, Bureau of Labor Statistics, more than the last lawful Rent applicable to the Mobile Home Space; provided, however, that the Park Owner shall be permitted to set the Base Rent for a new tenant without regard to the last lawful Rent applicable to the Mobile Home Space following: (a) the legal termination of a Mobile Home Owner's Tenancy in compliance with the Mobilehome Residency Law; (b) abandonment of a Mobile Home in place on a Mobile Home Space; or (c) when a commercial purchaser replaces a Mobile Home with a new or different Mobile Home.

+3. Upon commencement of a new Tenancy of a Mobile Home, the Mobile Home Landlord may establish the maximum Rent for the Mobile Home.

+e.
 A Park Owner or Mobile Home Landlord that collected Rent in excess of the Base Rent after March 16 of the Base Year and prior to the effective date of this Chapter shall be liable to the tenant for any corresponding overpayment, and the Rent shall be adjusted to reflect the lawful Rent allowed pursuant to this Chapter and any implementing regulations adopted by the Committee.